adioshun/gitBook_DeepDrive/paper2017-squeezeseg.md

 	- convolutional neural networks (CNN)
 	- conditional random field (CRF).

-- CNN에 3D 를 적용하기 위하여 To apply CNNs to 3D LiDAR point clouds, we designed a CNN that accepts transformed LiDAR point clouds and outputs a point-wise map of labels, which is further refined by a CRF model.
+- CNN에 3D 를 적용하기 위하여 수정 하였따. `To apply CNNs to 3D LiDAR point clouds, we designed a CNN that `
+	- 입력으로 ... accepts transformed LiDAR point clouds
+	- 출력으로 ... outputs a point-wise map of labels, which is further refined by a CRF model.

-Instance-level labels are then obtainedby applying conventional clustering algorithms (such asDBSCAN) on points within a category.
+	- Instance-level labels are then obtained by applying conventional clustering algorithms (such asDBSCAN) on points within a category.

 To feed 3D point clouds to a 2D CNN, we adopt a spherical projection totransform sparse, irregularly distributed 3D point clouds todense, 2D grid representations.